10 Must-Do Side Trips to Maximize Your First (Or Next) Tokyo Adventure

 Getting to Kawaguchiko

-It’s a little more difficult to get to Kawaguchiko than some of the other destinations.
-From Shinjuku Station, you’ll need to take the JR Chuo Line to Otsuki Station (fastest train: 70 minutes, ¥2,500).
-From here, switch to the Fujikyu Line to Kawaguchiko Station (55 minutes, ¥1,140).
-Note that the Japan Rail Pass doesn’t cover the cost of Fujikyu Line whereas the JR Tokyo Wide Pass does.
+We found it a little more difficult to get to Kawaguchiko than some of the other destinations.
+From Shinjuku Station, we need to take the JR Chuo Line to Otsuki Station (fastest train: 65 minutes, ¥2,360).
+From here, switch to the Fujikyu Line to Kawaguchiko Station (54 minutes, ¥1,700).

 Kawagoe

-Easily one of the most fulfilling outings from Tokyo, the delightful small town Kawagoe has the power to charm even the crankiest of travellers.
-Strolling along the town’s atmospheric Kurazukuri Street—fringed by well-preserved clay-tiled warehouse buildings transformed into shops, cafés & restaurants—feels like stepping back into a long-lost era in Japanese history.
+Let’s start our trip to Kawagoe with a stroll along the town’s atmospheric Kurazukuri Street.
+Fringed by well-preserved clay-tiled warehouse buildings that have been transformed into shops, cafés & restaurants, the street feels like stepping back into a long-lost era in Japanese history.

 Kurazukuri in Kawagoe